132nd-vWing/OPEH-Brief/README.md

 ## OPERATION EASTERN HAMMER

-OPERATION EASTERN HAMMER is a contingency prepared to neutralize a sudden strategic threat to Northern Israel originating from Syria and Lebanon
+OPERATION EASTERN HAMMER is a contingency prepared to handle a rapidly emerging strategic threat to Northern Israel originating from Syria.
+The operation order assumes that hostilities breaking out between Israel Syria are likely to escalate and expand to the Lebanon front as well - more likely so with Iran pulling its strings and triggering Hezbollah into starting its own front thus forcing Israel and its allies to fight on a much broader frontline and against more divese threats (Regular army, air force and naval forces from Syria (And Iran) as well as
 The objectives of operation EASTERN HAMMER are as follows:
 1) Contain enemy offensive efforts while minimizing teritorrial losses and maintaining security to Israeli population centers and stratetig infrastructures and facilities.
 2) Ensuring safety of UN forces in the conflict area (Defending position or enabling safe withrawl as conditions dictate)